 The holidays sparkle in Rideau Lakes!
 There’s a bit of magic in lighting up the night at this time of year.
 Whether you have one strand in your window or your place looks like the Griswolds, here are five ways to enjoy the lights and community this season in Rideau Lakes.

 The Old Stone Mill National Historic Site in Delta is the definition of a Christmas spectacle.
-The mill windows are lit up with a trio of candles in each of the windows, accented by a wreath and the light that shines forth is heart-warming.
-The Old Stone Mill is closed for the season, but if you’re looking for a memorable little holiday photo stop, this is it.
+The mill windows are lit up with a trio of candles in each window, accented by a wreath.
+The light that shines forth is heart-warming.
+The Old Stone Mill is closed for the season, but if you’re looking for a memorable holiday photo stop outside, this is it.
 As the only surviving pre-1812 stone grist mill in the province, it speaks to times gone by – and gives a serious boost to festive spirit!
-Be sure to amble down the street to the Delta Old Town Hall for the Friends of Delta Christmas Concert on Dec.
-17 starting at 6:30 p.m. featuring local and homegrown musicians.
-Free admission, donations appreciated.

 Enjoy hilarious skits, holiday singing, entertaining stories and fun for the whole family!
 Set for Monday, December 18 from 6 p.m. to 9 p.m., the Newboro Community Hall will welcome neighbours and friends to celebrate the holidays with an old fashioned flare.
 Look for a silent auction, too!